‘Justified’ police lawlessness against the Roma community: a recent case from Belarusicelds

-When personal factors matter: how police treat the entire community?
+When personal factors matter: how does police treat the entire community?

 In his comment, Kozlowski compared these practices with the situation in Germany in the 1930s under the Nazi rule.
 In his view, the stance of the authorities towards the Roma community significantly deteriorated with the appointment of Ihar Shunevich as the Minister of Internal Affairs in May 2012.
 Kozlowski underlined that all the orders to check, search and detain members of the Roma community are oral.
 This situation does not allow Belarusian Roma to appeal to the police since they cannot refer to any written instruction due to their absence.

 On 10 June 2019, President Aliaksandr Lukashenka dismissed Shunevich.
 However, this decision was neither directly related to the degrading treatment of the members of the Roma minority by the police in May, nor to informal police practices of ethnic profiling aimed at the members of this community.

 A grave crime as an opportunity to address the problem of Roma ethnic profiling?

 Following the police raids in Mahilioŭ and other cities, the human rights defenders from Human Rights Center “Viasna” filed an appeal to the Prosecutor General of Belarus to investigate the activities of the police.
 The human rights defenders argue that the raids and subsequent detainments were an example of ethnic profiling.
 Hence, they were illegal and inconsistent with the numerous procedures established by domestic legislation.
 Moreover, the alleged charges of Roma men with petty hooliganism were nothing more than an attempt by the police to cover up its illegal activities.